Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

-The emergence of data-driven machine learning~(ML) algorithms has had a profound impact on many fields~\cite{jordan2015machine}.
-ML algorithms allow computers to automatically learn from data and perform certain tasks that were previously considered difficult~\cite{goodfellow2016machine}.
-Many underwater applications may also benefit from the use of ML~\cite{yang2020underwater}.
-For example, ocean acoustic fields may be modeled using classical data-driven ML techniques such as Gaussian process regression~(GPR) or neural networks~(NN), provided sufficient acoustic field measurements are available as training data for the models.
+While the limitations in physics-based models pose a practical hurdle for many underwater applications, the emergence of data-driven machine learning~(ML) algorithms might offer a promising alternative.
+ML algorithms allow computers to automatically learn from data and perform certain tasks that were previously considered difficult~\cite{goodfellow2016machine, jordan2015machine}.
+We can model acoustic field using classical data-driven ML techniques such as Gaussian process regression~(GPR)~\cite{caviedes2021gaussian},\cite{kohlsche2019gaussian} and artificial neural networks~(NNs)~\cite{lee2022predicting, mallik2022predicting}, provided sufficient acoustic field measurements are available as training data for the models.
 The Gaussian process model is a probabilistic model widely used for regression and classification problems.
-GPR is capable of capturing relations between inputs and outputs through non-parametric Bayesian inference~\cite{bernardo1998regression}.
+GPR is capable of capturing relations between inputs and outputs through non-parametric Bayesian inference~\cite{bernardo1998regression,Rasmussen2004,seeger2004gaussian,murphy2022probabilistic}.
 Given a set of acoustic measurements and the corresponding measurement locations, GPR can interpolate and extrapolate acoustic predictions with uncertainty distributions at unvisited locations.
-The computational cost of the traditional GPR scales poorly with the training data size, but sparse GPR models have been proposed to counter such a limitation~\cite{liu2020gaussian}.
-The availability of a large amount of accessible datasets has driven the rapid growth in the development of NN learning algorithms over the past years.
-The universal function approximation theorem establishes that multilayer feed-forward networks have the capability to approximate any continuous function given a sufficient number of hidden units~\cite{hornik1989multilayer}.
-This suggests that a NNs should be able to approximate the solution to the wave equation by learning appropriate weights from the training data.
+The computational cost of the traditional GPR scales poorly with the size of training data, but sparse GPR models have been proposed to counter such a limitation~\cite{liu2020gaussian}.
+The availability of a large amount of accessible datasets has driven the rapid growth in the development of NN algorithms over the past years.
+NNs are composed of interconnected neurons arranged in layers.
+NNs learn to identify complicated patterns and relationships in training data by properly adjusting weights and biases of all neurons~\cite{gurney2018introduction}.
+The universal function approximation theorem establishes that multilayer feed-forward NNs have the capability to approximate any continuous function given a sufficient number of hidden units~\cite{hornik1989multilayer}.
+This suggests that a NN should be able to approximate the solution of the wave equation by learning appropriate weights and biases from the training data.